 - Moving nearer to that person

-- Showing the person one’s determination by giving up something important that once stood in the way of the relationship (a job, a hobby, another unhealthy relationship, etc.)
+- Showing the person the character’s determination by giving up something important that once stood in the way of the relationship (a job, a hobby, another relationship, etc.)

-- Reaching out to him or her on social media
+- Reaching out to them on social media…

 Possible Sacrifices or Costs Associated With This Goal:

-- Pride taking a hit when one truly looks at the part one played in the broken relationship
+- Pride taking a hit when the character truly looks at the part they played in the broken relationship

-- Moving closer to the estranged person and leaving one’s job or friends behind
+- Moving closer to the estranged person and leaving their job or friends behind

-- Other relationships becoming strained if the people don’t understand why one is reaching out to this person (if the estranged relationship is due to past abuse, for instance)
+- Other relationships becoming strained if the people don’t understand why the character is reaching out to this person (if the estranged relationship is due to past abuse, for instance)…

 Roadblocks Which Could Prevent This Goal from Being Achieved:

-- People in the person’s life who don’t want to see him or her hurt again
+- People in the person’s life who don’t want to see them hurt again

-- People in one’s life who don’t want to see one hurt again
+- People in the character’s life who don’t want to see them hurt again

 - Selfishness